JeanHuguesRobert/StructEnv/README.md

     Array: An ordered collection of values.
     Object: An unordered collection of key-value pairs.

-3. Format Specification
+3. Lexical Elements

     3.1.
 Basic Syntax

         Each line MUST consist of a KEY=VALUE pair.
         Whitespace before the KEY MUST be ignored.
         Whitespace after the KEY MUST be considered an error.
+        Whitespace before or after the value are parts of it.
+        Whitespace at the end of lines MUST be preserved.
         Empty lines MUST be ignored.
         Lines beginning with # MUST be treated as comments.
         End-of-line comments MUST NOT be supported.
+        Line endings MUST be normalized to LF (\n) during parsing.

     3.2.
-Nesting

-        Nesting MUST be achieved with underscores (_) in keys.
+Key Formatting

+        Keys MUST follow these rules:
+        - Underscores (_) are used for nesting by default
-        When a dot (.) is present in one of the keys, dots MUST be used for nesting instead.
+        - When a dot (.) appears in any key, dots become the nesting separator
-        Example with underscore: PARENT_CHILD_VALUE=123
-        Example with dot: CONFIG.DATABASE.HOST=localhost
+        - _ MUST be escaped as __ or _s_ when _ is used for nesting
+        - - MUST be escaped as ___ or _o_ unless a dash (-) appears in a key

     3.3.
+String Values

+        - Strings with non-ASCII visible characters MUST be enclosed in "
+        - C-style escapes MUST be supported
+        - A " prefix forces string type, overriding inference
+        - Whitespace MUST be preserved in all values

+4. Type System

+    4.1.
+Type Inference

+        Values are inferred as:
+        - Integers: Digit-only values
+        - Floats: Values with decimal points
+        - Booleans: true, false, etc.
+        - Null: null, void, etc.
+        - Dates: ISO 8601 (YYYY-MM-DDTHH:MM:SSZ)
+        - Strings: All other values

+    4.2.
+Friendly Constants

+        Case-insensitive special values:
+        - Boolean True: t, true, True, TRUE, on, On, ON, y, yes, Yes, YES
+        - Boolean False: f, false, False, FALSE, off, Off, OFF, n, no, No, NO
+        - Null: n, nil, void, null, undefined, NULL, none, None, NONE, -
+        - Empty String: "", empty, Empty, EMPTY

+5. Semantic Rules

+    5.1.
+Parsing Rules

+        - Lines MUST be processed sequentially
+        - Lines MUST be split at the first =
+        - Keys MUST be processed for nesting and escaping
+        - Values MUST be parsed based on inferred type

+    5.2.
 Arrays

-        Arrays MUST be created by repeating the KEY.
+        - Arrays MUST be created by repeating the KEY
-        Example:
-        ITEMS=item1
-        ITEMS=item2
-        Empty array and single elements MUST use a declarative [] value.
+        - Empty arrays MUST use [] value

-    3.4.
+        - Single-element arrays MUST use [] declaration

+    5.3.
 Objects

-        Objects MUST use a declarative {} value.
+        - Objects MUST use {} value
-        Example:
-        POINT={}
-        POINT_x=10
-        POINT_y=20

-    3.5.
-Multiline Strings

-        Multiline strings MUST start with " in the VALUE.
-        Subsequent lines with the same KEY MUST be appended.
-        Multiline strings MUST end on a different KEY.
-        Example:
-        TEXT="This is a multiline
-        TEXT=string.
-        NEXT_KEY=Next value

-    3.6.
-Type Inference

-        Integers: Digit-only values.
-        Floats: Values with decimal points.
-        Booleans: on, off.
-        Null: void.
-        Dates: ISO 8601 (YYYY-MM-DDTHH:MM:SSZ).

-    3.7.
-Key Escaping

-        _ MUST be escaped as __ or _s_ when . is not used for nesting.
-        - MUST be escaped as ___ or _o_ unless a dash (-) is present in one of the keys, in which case dashes are used directly.

-    3.8.
-Strings

-        Strings with non ASCII visible characters MUST be enclosed in ".
-        C-style escapes MUST be supported.

-    3.9.
-Friendly constants
-        Constants should be recognized in a flexible, case-insensitive manner to enhance usability.
-        The following are recognized as special values:
-        - Boolean True:
-          t, true, True, TRUE, on, On, ON, y, yes, Yes, YES
-        - Boolean False:
-          f, false, False, FALSE, off, Off, OFF, n, no, No, NO
-        - Null:
-          n, nil, void, null, undefined, NULL, none, None, NONE, -
-        - Empty String: "", empty, Empty, EMPTY
-        - A " prefix forces a value to be treated as a string, overriding type inference.
-        Implementations SHOULD output a consistent subset (e.g., true, false, void, "") for clarity.

-4. Parsing Rules
+        - Object properties use nesting notation
+        - Empty objects MUST use {} value

+    5.4.
+Concatenation

+        When the same key reappears:
+        - A newline character (\n) MUST be added between values
+        - Escape sequences in quoted strings MUST remain unchanged
+        - String conversion MUST follow host language rules
-    Lines MUST be processed sequentially.
+        - Quoted strings MUST be dequoted before concatenation
-    Lines MUST be split at the first =.
+        - Non-string values MUST be converted to strings first
-    Keys MUST be processed for nesting and escaping.
-    Values MUST be parsed based on infered type.

-5. Ambiguous Cases

-    There MUST be no ambiguous cases in the final draft.

-                                  [Page 2]

 6. Examples

-    # "app":{
-    #   "NAME":"My Application",
-    #   "TEMPERATURE":0.7,
-    #   "VERSION":"1.0",
-    #   "TOOL":[
-    #     {
-    #       "NAME":"best",
-    #       "VERSION":"1.0.0",
-    #     }
-    #   ]
-    # }
+    6.1.
+Basic Types and Nesting

+        # Object with various types
         APP_NAME=My Application
         APP_TEMPERATURE=0.7
         APP_VERSION="1.0"
         APP_TOOL_NAME=best
         APP_TOOL_VERSION=1.0.0

-    # "SERVER_CONFIG":{
-    #    "main":{
-    #      "HOST":"api.example.com",
-    #      "PORT":8080,
-    #    },
-    #    "STATUS":false,
-    #    "DEBUG":true,
-    #    "LOG":null,
-    #    "BACKUP":null,
-    #    "TIME_START":null
-    #  }
+    6.2.
+Alternative Nesting

-    #
+        # Using dots for nesting
         SERVER.CONFIG.main.HOST=api.example.com
         SERVER.CONFIG.main.PORT=8080
-    SERVER.CONFIG=main
         SERVER.CONFIG.STATUS=off
         SERVER_s_CONFIG_DEBUG=t
-    SERVER_s_CONFIG_LOG=null
-    SERVER_s_CONFIG_BACKUP=void
-    SERVER_s_CONFIG_TIME_o_START=undefined

-    # "ITEMS":[
-    #   "item1",
-    #   "item2"
+    6.3.
+Arrays and Objects

-    # ]
+        # Simple array
         ITEMS=item1
         ITEMS=item2

-    # "POINT":{
-    #   "x":10,
-    #   "y":10
-    # }
+        # Object with coordinates
         POINT={}
         POINT_x=10
         POINT_y=10

-    # "EMPTY_OBJECT":{}
+        # Empty containers
         EMPTY__OBJECT={}

-    # "EMPTY_ARRAY":[]
         EMPTY__ARRAY=[]

-    # "SINGLE_ITEM":[
-    #   "SINGLE_ITEM"
-    # ]
-    SINGLE__ITEM=[]
-    SINGLE__ITEM=SINGLE_ITEM
+    6.4.
+Special Cases

-    # "WEATHER-TODAY":"WEATHER-TODAY"
+        # Escaped keys
         WEATHER_o_TODAY=WEATHER-TODAY

-    # "TEXT":"This is a multi...\b!"
-    # "NEXT_KEY":"Next value"
+        # String concatenation
-    TEXT="This is a multiline
+        TEXT=This is a multiline
         TEXT=test
         TEXT="\b!"
-    NEXT_KEY=Next value

-    # "CVALUE":"Ring the bell\b!"
-    CSTYLE="Ring the bell\b!"

-    Note: a new key can change the infered structure.
-    Adding a declarative [] or {} is advised.
-    A "lint" style tool could sort the keys.

 7. Security